 PAP Score for the candidate will be calculated as follows:

 PAP = (0.40*A+0.60*B)

-The total number of months of work experience completed (as of July 31, 2021) will be considered to assign a WE score as per Table 3.
+d.
+Work Experience (WE) – The total number of months of work experience completed (as of January 31, 2023) will be considered to assign a WE score as per Table 3.3.
 Only full-time and paid experience after graduation will be considered.
 Part-time/Project/Internship/CA Articleship/Training/ Pre-graduation work experience/ work experience which involves payment as stipend will not be counted as work experience.
 The training period as a part of the job will be considered work experience.

 For work experience in multiple organizations, all the durations (months and days) will be added to arrive at the total experience.
 For example, if the total work experience is 13 months and 25 days, it will be considered 13 months.
 A valid proof of the date of appointment, date of relieving/ work experience certificate, and proof of payment/salary will have to be submitted at the time of the registration for the program.
 Work experience for employment involving cash payment of salary will not be considered.
 Candidates having work experience in the family business need to submit valid proofs of the existence of the business, association, and role of the individual in the business and proof of payment during the period of work experience.

 A gender diversity score of 10 points will be awarded based on the candidate’s gender (0 for male, 10 for female, and 10 for transgender candidates).

 3.2.4: How category wise merit list is prepared?